What is a Production Worker Helper?

 - Enterprise resource planning ERP software

-Becoming a Production Worker Helper
+How to Become a Production Worker Helper

-Where do Production Worker Helpers Work?
+Where Production Worker Helpers Are Employed

 Career changers with experience as a Production Worker Helper sometimes find work in one of the following fields: